SchmidtRichard/Wiki-API/README.md

 # Build Your Own RESTful API From Scratch

-# Boilerplate - Steps to Create a New Server That Uses MongoDB
+# Boilerplate - Create a New Server That Uses MongoDB

 ```javascript
 //jshint esversion:6